-We have audited the financial statements of the business-type activities and fiduciary activities of the Southeastern Oakland County Water Authority (the "Authority") as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of the business-type activities and fiduciary activities of Southeastern Oakland County Water Authority (the "Authority") as of and for the year ended June 30, 2023 and the related notes to the financial statements, which collectively comprise Southeastern Oakland County Water Authority's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities of the Authority as of June 30, 2022 and the respective changes in its financial position and, where applicable, cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities of Southeastern Oakland County Water Authority as of June 30, 2023 and the respective changes in its financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.